UniversalCEFR: Enabling Open Multilingual Research on Language Proficiency Assessment

-\paragraph{Automatic CEFR Assessment.} The majority of research on automatic classification (or ranking) of texts based on the CEFR scale tends to focus on single-language model evaluations \cite{ribeiro-etal-2024-automatic,wilkens2024exploring,wilkens-etal-2023-tcfle,wilkens-etal-2018-sw4all,tack-etal-2017-human,volodina-etal-2016-swell,pilan2016readable,vajjala2014automatic,xia-etal-2016-text,yancey2021investigating,vasquez-rodriguez-etal-2022-benchmark}.
+\paragraph{CEFR Assessment and Standardization.} The majority of research on automatic classification (or ranking) of texts based on the CEFR scale tends to focus on single-language model evaluations \cite{ribeiro-etal-2024-automatic,wilkens2024exploring,wilkens-etal-2023-tcfle,wilkens-etal-2018-sw4all,tack-etal-2017-human,volodina-etal-2016-swell,pilan2016readable,vajjala2014automatic,xia-etal-2016-text,yancey2021investigating,vasquez-rodriguez-etal-2022-benchmark}.
 This allows deeper investigation of language-specific nuances and intricacies connected to measuring text complexity.
 Meanwhile, other works have explored universal, language-agnostic features such as \citet{azpiazu-pera-2019-multiattentive,arhiliuc-etal-2020-language,caines-buttery-2020-reprolang,vajjala-rama-2018-experiments} where they used traditional word and PoS-ngram features to build a multi- and cross-lingual CEFR proficiency classifier for German, Czech, Italian, Spanish, and English, among others. \citet{he-li-2024-zero}, on the other hand, focused on cross-lingual automatic essay scoring anchored on the CEFR scale, covering six languages (Czech, English, German, Italian, Portuguese, and Spanish).

 In parallel with the rise of benchmarking studies for LLMs, similar efforts are growing in the CEFR-based language proficiency community.
 Two works in this direction include \citet{naous-etal-2024-readme}, which introduced ReadMe++, a multilingual, multidomain dataset for sentence-level readability assessment on a CEFR scale covering five languages, while the iRead4Skills Project by \citet{pintard2024iread4skills} released a collection of written texts in French, Portuguese, and Spanish across multiple genres and levels patterned to CEFR.
 Likewise, in data collection standardization, CLARIN released the Core Metadata Schema for Learner Corpora (LC-meta), which aims to provide a structured method with a specific emphasis on capturing metadata of collected learner texts, focusing on learner background, context, and individual differences \cite{paquot2024core}.